Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 		thread.start();
 	}
 ```
-The `initTimerHackThread` method is called early in the `startGame` method.
+This `initTimerHackThread` method is called early in the `startGame` method.
 I have no clue what the point of this is.

 # Miscellaneous